Books with a Child Protagonist (Bildungsroman Novels)

 Although this book is middle-grade fiction, we feel like it should be required reading for everyone.
 In a time when the world could use more kindness, this book that inspired the Choose Kind movement is the ultimate uplifting read that still offers plenty of depth for an excellent book club discussion.

 We highly recommend that you pick up Auggie & Me after finishing Wonder.
-This collection of three additional stories allows you to see the world through the points of view of Julian, Charlotte, and Auggie’s oldest friend, Christopher.
+This collection of three additional stories allows you to see the world from the point of view of Julian, Charlotte, and Auggie’s oldest friend, Christopher.

 Book Summary